 Clair C. Patterson

-Clair C. "Pat" Patterson, who won the prestigious Tyler Prize for Environmental Achievement in 1995, died suddenly on Tuesday morning, December 5, at his home in The Sea Ranch, California, northwest of Santa Rosa.
+On December 5th, 1995, Clair C. "Pat" Patterson, who won the prestigious Tyler Prize for Environmental Achievement in 1995, passed away at his home in The Sea Ranch, California, northwest of Santa Rosa.
 He was 73.

 Patterson, who had a remarkable talent for finding the most important scientific problems and then solving them, is best known for his determination of the age of the earth and the solar system, and for his pioneering work on lead pollution in the modern world.
 The passion that directed Patterson's research was his desire to better understand the geochemistry of metals in terrestrial rocks, waters, and atmospheres, in meteorites, and in the solar system.
 Patterson was a pioneer in the study of lead in the earth's crust.
 He developed precise analytical techniques that enabled him to establish the true levels of pre-industrial lead in the environment.
 His analysis of lead isotopes in meteorites and oceanic minerals led him in the early 1950s to conclude that the earth and solar system are 4.6 billion years old.